 Wraparound maps#

-In some games you want the map to “wrap” around the edges.
+Sometimes you may want the map to “wrap” around the edges.
 In a square map, you can either wrap around the x-axis only (roughly corresponding to a sphere) or both x- and y-axes (roughly corresponding to a torus).
 Wraparound depends on the map shape, not the tile shape.
 To wrap around a rectangular map is easy with offset coordinates.
 I'll show how to wrap around a hexagon-shaped map with cube coordinates.

 Corresponding to the center of the map, there are six “mirror” centers.
 When you go off the map, you subtract the mirror center closest to you until you are back on the main map.
 In the diagram, try exiting the center map, and watch one of the mirrors enter the map on the opposite side.